TheMarex/prosem/Niklaus/RandomWalk.md

 that the only state that needs to be stored on the working tape is $v$.
 Since we can encode $v$ using its node number, we need only $O(\log n)$ bits for that.

-Proofing the second requirement however, will compromise the most of the remainder of this chapter.
+Proofing the second requirement however, will occupy the most of the remainder of this chapter.

 ## Application on PATH